Air Fryers Vs Convection Ovens: Great Advice from The Experts

 An air fryer is a compact, countertop appliance that uses convection heat to circulate air around your food.
 The food is cooked in a basket, with the air circulating around the food, to create a crispy, fried taste.
 Air fryers use little to no oil to have the same effect as conventional deep frying.

 Your food is cooked evenly, and an air fryer uses 75 percent less fat to make crispy textured food.
 The temperature and cooking time can be adjusted with the quick control dial, which is immediately responsive.
+If you’re interested in getting the best air fryer and making a healthy economic choice for you and your family, check out the top 5 small air fryers to fit any space.

 How does an air fryer create that crispy fried taste we love so much?